 Learn more about preparing for surgery during the COVID-19 pandemic, including what to expect before, on the day and after an operation.

-We're here for you
+We are here for you

-Whether you’re self-isolating at home, supporting loved ones or caring for those in the community, we’ll continue to stand by, support and speak up for people living with arthritis.
+We’ll continue to stand by, support and speak up for people living with arthritis.